Viktor Yanukovych: Vote rigging allegations

+Downfall

 Euromaidan protests

 Since 2012, Ukraine and the EU had been negotiating a free trade and association agreement.
-In 2013, the Verkhovna Rada (Ukrainian parliament) overwhelmingly approved finalizing the agreement with the EU, and Yanukovych urged parliament to adopt laws so that Ukraine would meet the EU's criteria and be able to sign the agreement in November 2013.
-Russia, however, put pressure on Ukraine to reject the agreement.
+In 2013, the Ukrainian Parliament overwhelmingly approved finalizing the agreement with the EU, and Yanukovych urged parliament to adopt laws so that Ukraine would meet the EU's criteria and be able to sign the agreement in November 2013.

+Russia, however, put pressure on Ukraine to reject the EU Association Agreement.
+In August 2013, Russia began restricting Ukrainian imports, which Ukraine's opposition parties described as "a trade war" to pressure the country not to sign the agreement.
+The agreement was to be finalized at a summit in the Lithuanian capital Vilnius.
+On 21 November, a week before the summit, Yanukovych suddenly announced he was pulling out of the agreement, and instead strengthening economic ties with Russia.
+Jovita Neliupšienė, foreign policy aide to Lithuania's president Dalia Grybauskaitė, said Yanukovych had called her to say he had changed his mind due to what she called Russian "economic pressure and blackmail".
+The Lithuanian president's office said Russia had threatened Ukraine with huge trade losses and job losses if it signed the EU agreement.
+Russia also offered more favorable trade terms than those offered by the EU and IMF.

-On 21 November 2013, Yanukovych abruptly changed his mind on the Association Agreement with the EU, instead deciding to strengthen economic ties with Russia.
-This sparked large protests at Independence Square (Maidan Nezalezhnosti) in the center of Kyiv, which became known as 'Euromaidan'.
+This sparked protests at Independence Square (Maidan Nezalezhnosti) in the center of Kyiv, which became known as 'Euromaidan'.
 The protesters, united under the Maidan People's Union, demanded Yanukovych fulfill his pledge to sign the Agreement or else resign.
 They also called for a return to the 2004 Constitution of Ukraine to give more power to parliament over the president.
 The scope of the protests soon widened.
 Protesters opposed what they saw as widespread government corruption, abuse of power, human rights violations, and the influence of oligarchs.